juliorodrigues97/perfume-distribution-analytics/README.md

 >
 > ![Cross-Sell](assets/screenshots/cross_sell_analysis.png)
 >
 > **Example — Benton Lab**
-> Benton Lab's strongest cross-sell relationship was with Chateau Jackson, which appeared together in 25 orders, representing 71.4% of orders containing the selected brand.
-> **Example — Benton Lab**
 > - **Benton Lab's strongest cross-sell relationship was with Chateau Jackson.**
 > The two brands appeared together in 25 orders, representing 71.4% of all orders that included Benton Lab — the highest pairing rate among all brands analyzed.